Tuesday, January 6, 2026

 "Have you ever wondered what pollinators are visiting your garden or what that black-and-yellow striped bug was?"Invite the Vermont Entomology Academy to your own backyard for a personalized insect exploration experience!

-💧 Incredible Workshop: “Life Begins in Water”
+💧 Incredible Workshop: “Life Begins in Water.”

 🎪 The Great Vermont Insect Fair